MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Operators.md

 Start-Job -ScriptBlock {Get-Process -Name pwsh}
 ```

-Since it's functionally equivalent to using
-`Start-Job`,
-the ampersand background operator returns a
+Just like `Start-Job`, the background job operator returns a `Job` object.
-`Job`
-object just like
-`Start-Job` does.
-This means that you are able to use
-`Receive-Job` and `Remove-Job`
-just as you would if you had used
+This object can be used with `Receive-Job` and `Remove-Job`, just as if you
-`Start-Job` to start the job.
+had used `Start-Job` to start the job.

 ```powershell
 $job = Get-Process -Name pwsh &